jlee0987/covid-19-analysis/README.md

 ▪    Top 5 Days with the Most Active Cases (2020-2024)   <br/>
 ▪    Time Series Plot - Cumulative Deaths (2020-2024)  <br/>

-The date ranges above were specifically selected for better chart visibility.
+Some of the date ranges above were specifically selected for better chart visibility.

 ### Dataset
 ▪    The dataset I have chosen is a historical dataset on COVID-19 Cases and Deaths from Open Ottawa, which can be accessed here: <br/>